gopherdata/gophernotes/README.md

 # gophernotes - Go in Notebooks

 `gophernotes` is a Go kernel for [Jupyter](http://jupyter.org/) notebooks.
 Finally, we can have a reliable and maintained way to use Go interactively and code in the browser.
+Use `gophernotes` to create and share documents that contain live Go code, equations, visualizations and explanatory text.
 Go forth and do data science, or anything else interesting, with go notebooks!

 This project came out of the [Gopher Gala](http://gophergala.com/) 2016.
 It is based on a REPL called [gore](https://github.com/motemen/gore) and on a, no longer maintained and self-described limited, ipython kernel call [iGo](https://github.com/takluyver/igo).